yonga9121/tok_access/README.md

 # TokAccess
 Handle authentication of your users using tokens.
-Every 'tokifyed' user will have a association named toks.
+Every 'tokified' user will have a association named toks.

 A tok is an object that consist of two attributes: token, devise_token.

-You sould use the devise_token to identify the user devises in which the user has logged in and the token to authenticate the user request.
+You should use the devise_token to identify the user devices in which the user has logged in and the token to authenticate the user request.